Get,

 4. Eggs

-Eggs are known for their proteins, but they also pack a high level of iron.
-Eggs can be had paired with whole-grain toast, lightly roasted tomatoes, and quinoa for breakfast that will provide a great start to the day.
+Eggs are a good source of proteins and also contain a high level of iron5.
+Pairing eggs with whole-grain toast, lightly roasted tomatoes, and quinoa can provide a nutritious and balanced start to the day.

 5. Beans and Pulses